socialists-space/documents/bylaws/SCYS Branch.md

 ### Section 2.
 Notice of Adoption
 A copy of the bylaws as amended shall be filed with the DSA within thirty (30) days following the adoption of any amendment.

+## Certification
+These bylaws were approved by a majority of the Branch's membership on MONTH 00th, 201X, and the Local Chapter's membership on April 24th, 2019.